tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 # Conclusions
 While a very simple and rough analysis, I think that this shows potential.
 Since market prices can directly influence the food security and livelihoods of smallholders, being able to predict these prices ahead of time could be of great use.
+Some next steps could be:
+- To give predictions for several months in advance.
+This would be more practically useful for informing planting decisions, for example.
-A next step would be to run the same models using _climate forecasts_ (rather than historical climate data) to assess whether prices can be predicted as accurately ahead of time.
+- To run the same models using _climate forecasts_ (rather than historical climate data) to assess whether prices can be predicted as accurately ahead of time.
-Additionally, the analysis could be extended to other regions of Ethiopia, sub-Saharan Africa, or the world.
+- Extend the analysis to other regions of Ethiopia, sub-Saharan Africa, or the world.